Tamaz Pertia

-Tamaz Pertia (born 23 December 1974) is a former Georgian football midfielder, currently a manager with FK Liepāja in the Latvian Higher League.
+Tamaz Pertia (born 23 December 1974) is a Georgian football coach and a former midfielder.

 Playing career

 During his playing career, Pertia has played for Lokomotiv Minsk in the Belarusian Premier League and many clubs from Georgia, Moldova and Latvia.

 Coaching career

 In 2008 Pertia became the manager of Dinaburg Daugavpils – his previous club.

 On 2 June 2010 he became the manager of Daugava Daugavpils.
 Pertia left the club in July 2011 after the change of club's chairman and was succeeded by Leonid Nazarenko.

 In August 2011 he accepted an offer to become the manager of JFK Olimps.
 After the club's relegation from the Latvian Higher League Pertia left the club, becoming the charmain of Skonto Riga youth academy.
 In 2012 Pertia succeeded Vitālijs Astafjevs as the manager of Skonto-2.

 In December 2012, after Marians Pahars had left the club, Pertia accepted an offer to become the manager of Skonto Riga first team.

 In November 2016 he became the manager of Latvian Higher League team FK Liepāja.